Updated June 12, 2023

 Difference Between Django vs Rails

 - Adrian Holovaty and Simon Willison initially authored the Django web framework in 2005.
 Currently, the Django Software Foundation (DSF) maintains it.
-Ever since its release, it is used by thousands of programmers, beginners and advanced users alike, owing to its user-friendliness.
+Since its release, thousands of programmers, beginners, and advanced users alike have used it, owing to its user-friendliness.

 - Django emphasizes the reusability of code and pluggability of its components, compact coding practices, minimal coupling, and rapid development.
-It also offers CRUD (Create, Read, Update and Delete) interface for simpler and dynamic maneuverability.
+It also offers a CRUD (Create, Read, Update and Delete) interface for simpler and dynamic maneuverability.